Candidates vying for Congress in New Hampshire’s 2nd District share strategies for improving rural health equity at Dartmouth Health forum

 “Granite Staters have long played an outsized role relative to our state’s small size on the political stage, but that’s not limited to the first-in-the-nation presidential primary.
 People all over New Hampshire care deeply about who they elect to represent them, whether it’s on their select board, in Concord or the halls of Congress,” Conroy said.
 “Dartmouth Health takes its role as a public health authority in this state seriously, especially as the most rural academic medical system in the nation.
 I thank Ms. Goodlander and Mr. Van Ostern for sharing their visions for improving health equity for everyone in the District, regardless of their zip code.”

 A video of the forum is available upon request.
-To learn more about We Care We Vote, visit bit.ly/4eb25CS.

 About Dartmouth Health

-Dartmouth Health, New Hampshire’s only academic health system and the state’s largest private employer, serves patients across northern New England.
-Dartmouth Health provides access to more than 2,000 providers in almost every area of medicine, delivering care at its flagship hospital, Dartmouth Hitchcock Medical Center (DHMC) in Lebanon, NH, as well as across its wide network of hospitals, clinics and care facilities.
-DHMC is consistently named the #1 hospital in New Hampshire by U.S. News & World Report, and is recognized for high performance in numerous clinical specialties and procedures.
-Dartmouth Health includes Dartmouth Cancer Center, one of only 57 National Cancer Institute-designated Comprehensive Cancer Centers in the nation, and the only such center in northern New England; Dartmouth Health Children’s, which includes the state’s only children’s hospital and multiple locations around the region; member hospitals in Lebanon, Keene, Claremont and New London, NH, and Windsor and Bennington, VT; Visiting Nurse and Hospice for Vermont and New Hampshire; and more than 24 clinics that provide ambulatory and specialty services across New Hampshire and Vermont.
-Through its historical partnership with Dartmouth and the Geisel School of Medicine, Dartmouth Health trains nearly 400 medical residents and fellows annually, and performs cutting-edge research and clinical trials recognized across the globe with Geisel and the White River Junction VA Medical Center in White River Junction, VT.
-Dartmouth Health and its more than 13,000 employees are deeply committed to serving the healthcare needs of everyone in our communities, and to providing each of our patients with exceptional, personal care.
+Dartmouth Health, New Hampshire’s only academic health system and largest private employer, serves patients across New England.
+Dartmouth Health provides access to more than 2,300 providers in nearly every area of medicine, delivering care at its flagship hospital, Dartmouth Hitchcock Medical Center (DHMC) in Lebanon, NH.
+Its network of hospitals, outpatient centers, clinics and home care facilities, spans a broad geographical area.
+Year after year, DHMC is named the #1 hospital in New Hampshire by U.S. News & World Report, and is consistently recognized for high performance in numerous clinical specialties and procedures.
+Dartmouth Health includes Dartmouth Cancer Center, northern New England’s only National Cancer Institute-designated Comprehensive Cancer Centers and one of less than than 60 total nationally; Dartmouth Health Children’s, which includes the state’s only children’s hospital (Children’s Hospital at DHMC/CHaD) and more than 20 locations around the region; eight member hospitals in Lebanon, Keene, Claremont, Hampstead, and New London, NH, and Windsor and Bennington, VT; Dartmouth Health Home Care; Dartmouth Health Connected Care Center for Telehealth, serving patients as far away as Texas; and more than 30 primary and multi-specialty clinics across New Hampshire and Vermont.
+Through its partnership with Dartmouth College, Dartmouth’s Geisel School of Medicine and the White River Junction VA Medical Center, Dartmouth Health trains nearly 400 medical residents and fellows annually and performs cutting-edge research and clinical trials with international impact.
+Dartmouth Health and its more than 16,000 employees are committed to serving the healthcare needs of everyone in the communities it serves and to providing every patient with exceptional, state-of-the-art, personalized care.
+Learn more at dartmouth-health.org.